justinsjlee/Kiko-plus/_posts/2017-09-02-chorddiag.md

 ![Screenshot](http://www.justinsjlee.com/chordiag_wlabels.png "Chord Diagram with Labels")

 One interesting method of data visualization I learned about during my co-op term is the chord diagram.
-I found this graph to be very useful in displaying flows between multiple groups in a concise manner though the interpertation takes some explanation.
+I found this graph to be very useful in displaying flows between multiple groups in a concise manner.

 which according to wikipedia is a graphical method of displaying the inter-relationships between data in a matrix.

 You can view the interactive graph [here](http://www.justinsjlee.com/telco_ex.html).
-Note: The numbers from the examples are randomly selected solely for the purpose of this post.
+Note: The numbers from the examples are solely for the purpose of this post.

 ![Screenshot](http://www.justinsjlee.com/chordiag.png "Chord Diagram")